interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/security.rst

 ~~~~~~~~~~~~~~~

 BTC-Relay poisoning is a more subtle way of interfering with correct operation of the system: an adversary submits a Bitcoin fork to BTC-Relay, but does not broadcast it to the actual Bitcoin network.
-If Liveness of BTC-Relay is breached, e.g. *staked relayers* are unavailable, BTC-Relay can be tricked into accepting an alternate ``MainChain`` than actually maintained in Bitcoin.
+If Liveness of BTC-Relay is breached, e.g. *staked relayers* are unavailable, BTC-Relay can be tricked into accepting an alternate ``Chains`` than actually maintained in Bitcoin.

 However, as long as a single honest participant is online and capable of submitting Bitcoin block headers from the Bitcoin main chain to BTC-Relay within *k* blocks, poisoning attacks can be mitigated.